actions-on-google/actions-on-google-nodejs/README.md

 ## References and How to report bugs
 * Actions on Google documentation: [https://developers.google.com/actions/](https://developers.google.com/actions/).
-* If you find any issues, please open a bug here on GitHub.
+* If you find any issues, please open a bug on [GitHub](https://github.com/actions-on-google/actions-on-google-nodejs).
 * Questions are answered on [StackOverflow](https://stackoverflow.com/questions/tagged/actions-on-google).

 ## How to make contributions?